 In arid environments, shrubs can act as keystone facilitators, directly benefiting associated plants via multiple mechanistic pathways across all life stages (Filazzola and Lortie, 2014), such as stress amelioration, improved water and nutrient availability (Whitford et al, 1994) and seed trapping (Flores and Jurado, 2003).
 Shrubs can also act as foundation species, which positively influence the structure of the surrounding plant communities by creating locally stable conditions for other species (Ellison, 2005).
 Arthropod and plant communities are tightly linked, and interact with each other throughout their lifecycles.
 The benefits of foundation plants can scale up to other trophic levels including arthropods (Reid, 2012; Ruttan, 2016).
-For plants, the shift from vegetative growth to reproductive growth is a major event and this shift in life stage by a foundational plant may cascade through beneficiary communities, however these shifts are rarely examined.
+For plants, the shift from vegetative growth to reproductive growth is a major life-history step and the shift in life stage by a foundational plant can potentially cascade through beneficiary communities.

-The overarching objective of this thesis is to contribute to a better understanding of the mechanisms of pollination facilitation and how foundation plants interact with their communities.
+The overarching objective of this thesis is to examine the mechanisms of pollination facilitation and test the importance of foundation plants interact on their respective communities.
 For the first chapter, I conducted a systematic review of the experimental, pollination facilitation literature.
 I extracted and catalogued the extent of mechanisms tested by previous researchers to create a literature driven conceptual framework.
 I also summarized the scales of study, ecosystem and ecological themes to determine major research gaps.
-I found there is a need to examine multiple mechanisms jointly and that interactions that do not require co-blooming are understudied.
-The second chapter is an experimental approach to measuring interactions between the ecologically dominant shrub species L. tridentata and the commonly co-blooming annual Malacothrix glabrata.
+I found there is a need to examine multiple mechanisms jointly and that interactions that do not require co-blooming are understudied. hmm The second chapter is an experimental approach to measuring interactions between the ecologically dominant shrub species L. tridentata and the commonly co-blooming annual Malacothrix glabrata.
 By disentangling blooming and non-blooming pathways as L. tridentata shifts through natural phenology, I quantified their contributions to the net observed interactions.
 I also assessed if L. tridentata acts as a foundation species in this system by sampling plant and arthropod communities, and testing the shrubs ability to create milder microclimates.
 These projects contribute to a better understanding of the underlying mechanisms controlling these interactions, from across a wide spread of literature but also in a critically understudied desert ecosystem.
 The maintenance of pollination mutualisms is an important aspect of conservation and therefore of management, and these findings can be used to inform best management practices within arid regions.
+Sure.
+Good.
+Sometimes committees recommend stating a general hypothesis for whole thesis then link to this in the synthesis section after chapters.

 Synthesis and General Conclusions

+Personal note – you switch between I and we.
+I love we but it is your thesis.
+To save edits later, even for general sections, I recommend avoid altogether and remove first person.

+Topic sentence first linking to overararching objective you developed.
+Frame context very briefly.